modihere/shortweb/README.md

     python -c "import string,random;uni=string.ascii_letters+string.digits+'$%&\()*+,-./:;<=>?@[]^_{|}';print(repr(''.join([random.SystemRandom().choice(uni) for i in range(50)])))"
     ```

-7. Copy the generated random key and assign it to SECRET_KEY variable in shortweb/settings.py.example and save file as settings.py in same directory.
+    Copy the generated random key and assign it to SECRET_KEY variable in shortweb/settings.py.example and save file as settings.py in same directory.

+7. Migrate your database.
+    ```
+    python3 manage.py makemigrations
+    python manage.py migrate
+    ```

 8. Run the live development server on your machine and test it.
     ```